BhupendraYadav911/React-with-three/README.md

 # react-with-three
 # Run the following commands in your terminal

-1. install nodemodnode_modulesule `npm install` for install.
+1. install node_modules `npm install` for install.

 1. Run `npm start` for run.